-The schedule of employers' net pension liability shows the percentage of LASERS employers' net pension liability as a percentage of covered employee payroll.
+The schedule of employers' net pension liability shows the percentage of LASERS employers' net pension liability as a percentage of covered employee payroll and was determined based on the net pension liability actuarial assumption found in the chart that follows.
 The employers' net pension liability is the liability of contributing employers to members for benefits provided through LASERS.
 Covered employee payroll is the payroll of all employees that are provided with benefits through the plan.